-Help Center> Software Repository for Container> Best Practices> Migrating Container Images> Synchronizing Images Across Clouds from Harbor to SWR
+Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 Scenarios

-2. Harbor accesses SWR through a VPC endpoint by using a private line.
-For details, see Accessing SWR Through a VPC Endpoint by Using a Private Line.
+2. If Harbor accesses SWR through a VPC endpoint by using a private line, perform the replication as instructed in Accessing SWR Through a VPC Endpoint by Using a Private Line.

 Background